 Current Database settings stored in the Database: These settings are stored in your database, and thus travel with it if you backup the database on one computer, and restore it on another computer.
 Also, if you switch databases, there are copies of each of these settings for each database.

 Current Database settings stored in ACCOUNTS.INI: These settings are related to your current database, but stored in this computer's ACCOUNTS.INI file like the Overall Settings.
 If you switch databases, there are distinct copies of each of these settings for each database.
 However, because they are not stored in the database, they do not travel with database backups, like the ones in the previous section.
 (These are settings that were judged to be potentially specific to each computer.)

 Current User settings stored in the Windows Registry: In the unusual case where you have multiple Windows users running ACCOUNTS on the same computer (at different times obviously), some settings might be personal to each user.
 Those settings are in this group, and are stored in the current user's area in the standard Windows Registry, under the key "HKEY_CURRENT_USER\Software\Dan Cooperstock\ACCOUNTS".

 Settings stored in the Database for Simultaneous Multi-User Versions

 For efficiency's sake, starting in release 2.11 of the program most such settings are now only read by the program once, when they are first needed, and thus if another user changes a setting that is relevant to something you are doing, you will not be aware of it, unless you exit the program and re-start it.
-Previously, some of those settings would be read by the program each time they were needed, in case another user changed them, which could slow down the Web Network Version.
+Previously, some of those settings would be read by the program each time they were needed, in case another user changed them, which could slow things down.
 We have carefully reviewed all of the settings, and have changed a few of them to be the way they were before - re-read from the database every time they are needed - if they are ones where it really seems important to immediately see another user's changes.